rabbitmq/erlando/README.md

 #### Monad Transformers

-Monads can be nested: not just by having do-blocks inside do-blocks, but also by defining a monad as a transformation of another, inner monad.
+Monads can be *nested* by having do-blocks inside do-blocks, and *parameterized* by defining a monad as a transformation of another, inner, monad.
 The State Transform is a very commonly used monad transformer, and is especially relevant for Erlang.
 Because Erlang is a single-assignment language, it's very common to end up with a lot of